AustinWise/ZfsSharp/README.markdown

 I found it interesting that ZFS incorporates three different ways of storing key-value pairs: ZAP, XDR, and SA.
 Each system is designed for different performance profiles:

-* SA: compactly storing small amounts of data, where many objects use the same key
+* SA: compactly storing small amounts of data, where many objects use the same set of keys
 * ZAP: fast lookup by key to handle large directories
+* XDR (aka NVList): A flexible data format that can support arbitrarily nested data structures (like JSON).
-* XDR: Config data that is rarely read or written.
-Probably used because it was lying around in Solaris for NFS, so why create something new.
+  Its used for rarely changing configs.
+It was probably used because it was lying around in in the Solaris kernel.
+  Perhaps if ZFS was written today, JSON would be used instead.

 When I implemented the third system I started to get a feeling of Déjà vu.